-Most energy efficient hot tubs
+Most energy-efficient hot tubs

 Look for good insulation, a high-quality cover and a dual-pump system

-Hot tubs offer many therapeutic benefits, but they also use lots of energy.
+Hot tubs offer many therapeutic benefits, but they also use a lot of energy.
 This can cause quite a shock to a new hot tub owner when the first utility bill arrives after installation — as Cecil, a ConsumerAffairs reviewer from Wyoming, said, “My electric bill is up 25% every month since the spa was installed.”

 The good news, though, is that high energy bills aren’t inevitable for every hot tub owner; you can purchase an energy-efficient model.
 Just look for an efficient tub with good insulation, a sturdy cover and a dual-pump system.